Sometimes a man has to go away to come back.

 It’s every author’s clichéd dream—to find a mountainside cabin with picturesque views, to toss another log on the crackling winter fire as snow blankets the ice-covered river beyond the windowpanes, to remove the distractions of the emotionally exhaustive rat race and start working on his or her most important work—right?

-Alright, maybe that’s not everyone’s aspiration, but after last week’s publication of our new $5 book, Simplicity: Essays (N.B. thank you to everyone who helped this book debut at #1 on Amazon), and after The Minimalists’ beautiful site redesign by our friends at Spyr Media (Jeff and Dave did a bang-up job), the time seemed right for us to do just that: to relocate to a secluded spot in Big Sky Country to work vigorously, learn ferociously, and grow immensely.
+Alright, maybe that’s not everyone’s aspiration, but after last week’s publication of our new book, Essential (N.B. thank you to everyone who helped this book debut at #1 on Amazon), and after The Minimalists’ beautiful site redesign by our friends at Spyr Media (Jeff and Dave did a bang-up job), the time seemed right for us to do just that: to relocate to a secluded spot in Big Sky Country to work vigorously, learn ferociously, and grow immensely.

 Consequently, for at least the next three months—perhaps longer—we’re going to hole up in our new home in the wilderness and focus.